lpaube/NetPractice/README.md

   We now only need to find out if the 25th bit is a 1 or a 0.
   <br>
   If we convert the number 227 to binary, we get **11100011**.
 The first digit, which corresponds to the 25th bit, is a 1.
-Since only the 25th bit is part of the network address, and not the remaining 7 bits, we get **10000000** for the last bytes of the network address, which is 128 in decimal.
+Since only the 25th bit is part of the network address, and not the remaining 7 bits, we get **10000000** for the last byte of the network address, which is 128 in decimal.
   <br>
   <br>
   The full network address is: